What is Lupin Flour?

 In case you did not catch it from our summary above – YES!
 Lupin flour is not only keto-friendly, but is now one of the most popular keto flours on the market today.
 If you have not tried it, lupin flour just might be what has been missing in your low-carb pantry.

 I am allergic to peanuts… can I eat lupin flour?

 Lupin is a legume that is related to peanuts and soya.
 Some individuals with peanut and soy allergies have had issues with lupin flour, so we recommend that you do not eat lupin flour if you are allergic to legumes, peanuts, or soy.
 Read more on the FDA’s statement of lupin allergies here.

 While it varies from brand to brand, Modern Mountain lupin flour has only 1g of net carbs per ¼ cup (28g) serving.

 Where can I buy lupin flour near me?

 What can I substitute for lupin flour?

-Truth be told – there is not much out there quite like lupin flour.
-However, if you find yourself a captain in a crunch, we recommend substitute almond flour or experimenting with another pulse-based flour like chickpea.
+Truth be told, there is not much out there quite like lupin flour.
+However, if you find yourself in a crunch, we recommend substitute almond flour or experimenting with another pulse-based flour like chickpea.